Integrations

 - Multi-currency donations (international supporters) have an FX gap between what Stripe collected and what hit the bank

-- Each donation creates one record in both the CRM and Xero, with a shared ID that ties them together
+- Each donation creates one record in both the CRM and Xero, with a shared ID tying them together

 - Refunds and chargebacks reverse the donation in both places, atomically

-- The bank deposit matching includes the Stripe fee, the GST treatment, and the FX adjustment so the reconciliation works the first time, not the third
+- Bank deposit matching includes the Stripe fee, the GST treatment, and the FX adjustment so reconciliation works the first time, not the third

 - A daily report surfaces any donation that exists in one system but not the other, with enough detail to fix it

 This is the discipline we’d apply anywhere two systems need to stay coherent over time.
-It’s particularly important in the charity sector because the data feeds audits, ACNC returns, and grant acquittals — not just internal management.
+It matters more in the charity sector because the data feeds audits, ACNC returns, and grant acquittals — not just internal management.

 Pattern 2 — CRM as the source of truth for the email tool